akeneo/pim-helpcenter/content/updates/2020-11/5-DQI-new-missing-image-criteria.md

 ---

 # Data Quality Insights new "Missing image" criteria
 ::: meta-data type="New" features="Data quality" available="late November"
 :::

 You all know the expression _a picture is worth a thousand words_, don't you?
-Images are a critical part of designing compelling product experiences.
+Images play a critical role in designing compelling product experiences.
 Data Quality Insights now checks whether your products have an image or not.

 Don’t forget them, otherwise, it will reduce your enrichment grade!